 ESG - the new black for 2021 and 2022 accordingly.
 The importance of ethical governance is widely discussed: major audit companies always include it in the trends and mark it as a key factor for attracting investors.
-All three components: environmental, social and governance criteria, are equally crucial for the company's reputation and show how risky the investments can be.
+All three components: environmental, social, and governance criteria, are equally crucial for the company's reputation and show how risky the investments can be.

 Additionally, ESG criteria are already included in certain companies' financial product development and marketing strategies.
-The way you treat your employees and help the environment expands compliance beyond audit, record-keeping and transparency.
+The way you treat your employees and help the environment expands compliance beyond audit, record-keeping, and transparency.

 Three important ISO regulations as of 2021:

 ISO 37002 Whistleblowing management systems.
-A comprehensive guideline for establishing and maintaining a WMS: principles, ethics, values and protection from conflict of interest can be found here.
+A comprehensive guideline for establishing and maintaining a WMS: principles, ethics, values, and protection from conflict of interest can be found here.

 ISO 37001 Anti-bribery management systems.
-Adaptable guide for the companies that need transparency and avoid financial risks: controls, procedures, and risk assessment are introduced in this standard.
+Adaptable guide for companies that need transparency and avoid financial risks: controls, procedures, and risk assessment are introduced in this standard.

 ISO 37000:2021 Governance of organizations.
-This guideline to train know-how-needed specialists in governance for any organization includes directly responsible employees, stakeholders and all persons involved in building the organization.
+This guideline to train know-how-needed specialists in governance for any organization includes directly responsible employees, stakeholders, and all persons involved in building the organization.

 5. FCPA cases

-The most common violation is bribery of foreign officials, subsidiaries and contractors, and inappropriate record-keeping.
+The most common violation is bribery of foreign officials, subsidiaries, and contractors, and inappropriate record-keeping.
 DOJ and SEC are challenged with an overall trend of decreasing open investigations in the companies.
 It is a question of whether the regulators can be more efficient in identifying misconduct and prosecuting it accordingly.

 6. Key events of 2021

 - A year was full of milestones for whistleblowers and controlling organizations.
-The largest award for whistleblowing was issued by CFTC - $200 million to the whistleblower for revealing the information, which resulted in $3 billion fines.
+The largest award for whistleblowing was issued by CFTC - $200 million to the whistleblower for revealing the information, which resulted in $3 billion in fines.
 2021 also has been record-breaking for SEC: the Commission received 76% more tips than it did in the 2020 fiscal year.

 - One of the most known whistleblowers, Daniel Hale, got a BluePrint for Free speech International Award for whistleblowing.
 Daniel is still imprisoned in the US and is considered a spy - it shows that amending the existing legislation is vital for whistleblower protection.

 - Historic keynote address from Commissioner Lee on ESG.
-ESG has only gained relevance and importance through the years, and in 2021 it is evident that without reflecting on ESG, the company will be unlikely to increase the profits constantly.
+ESG has only gained relevance and importance through the years, and in 2021 it is evident that without reflecting on ESG, the company will be unlikely to increase its profits constantly.
 Even the regulators talk about it now!
 More companies are global revenue generators than countries, and, therefore, they set the trends in ethical governance.
 Working on ESG in the company attracts more investors and satisfies shareholders, as well as regular clients.

-Three pieces of advice from Allison Herren Lee: to succeed in ESG, enhance board diversity, increase board expertise, inspire management success.
+Three pieces of advice from Allison Herren Lee: to succeed in ESG, enhance board diversity, increase board expertise, and inspire management success.

 7. Top posts of Ethicontrol

 Whistleblowing attracted more attention in 2021 - mainly, you've been interested in whistleblowing laws in the EU.
-Anonymity, whistleblowing in social media and whistleblower cases are among the top queries and will stay with us in 2022.
+Anonymity, whistleblowing in social media, and whistleblower cases are among the top queries and will stay with us in 2022.

 Here is our list of top-performing articles: